baskaranz/ml-service-orchestrator/RUN_INSTRUCTIONS.md

 ```

 The orchestrator will:

 - Load model configurations from `config/models_registry.yaml`
-- Connect to the dummy model APIs running on ports 8001 and 8002
+- Connect to all the dummy model APIs
 - Expose endpoints for accessing the models through the orchestrator

 ## Testing the Complete System